salonisaini256/pizza-sales-sql/README.md

 ## Project Overview
 This project analyzes pizza sales data using SQL to answer business-related questions and generate insights.

-## Dataset
+## 📂 Dataset

-The project uses four tables:
+The project is based on a pizza sales dataset consisting of four related tables:

+- **orders** – Contains order IDs, order dates, and order times.
-- orders
+- **order_details** – Contains pizza orders and quantities.
-- order_details
-- pizzas
-- pizza_types
+- **pizzas** – Contains pizza sizes and prices.
+- **pizza_types** – Contains pizza names, categories, and ingredients.

+These tables were joined using SQL to analyze sales performance and answer business-related questions.

 ## Tools Used
 - MySQL